mwoolweaver/elucidate/README.md

 # substrate-and-friends-only
-Substrate, Cydia, &amp; friends only from https://apt.bingner.com
+Substrate, Cydia, & friends only from https://apt.bingner.com

+## Issues

+Will only work in Cydia